About Motorcycle Mojo Magazine

-We are a family-oriented motorcycle magazine that focuses on cruisers, touring, history and destination articles.
+We are a family-oriented motorcycle magazine that focuses on all types of road-going motorcycles, touring, history and destination articles.
 Destinations, meaning somewhere you can ride to for a weekend (or longer) and take in an event or a festival of some nature.
 A travel story may be a weekend trip just to ride the roads of a certain area, it could be a two-hour ride or a two-week ride, or longer.

 We are especially interested in travel within Canada or south of the border – some place Canadians can actually ride to.
-While riding in the Alps sounds great, not many Canadians will ever have a hope of doing it.
+While riding in the Alps sounds great, not many Canadians will ever do it.

 We also include product, book, movie and new bike reviews as well as some vintage coverage.

-In a nutshell, we will look at all aspects of the industry and lifestyle but very little on Sportbikes or Dirtbikes, unless it is really special interest.
+In a nutshell, we will look at all aspects of the industry and lifestyle but very little on Supersport or Dirt bikes, unless it is really special interest.